kyma-project/community/guidelines/templates/resources/CR.md

 > **NOTE:** Blockquotes in this document provide instructions.
 Remove them from the final document.

-The {CRD name} Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to {rest of the CRD description}.
+The {CRD full name with the domain} Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to {rest of the CRD description}.
 To get the up-to-date CRD and show the output in the yaml format, run this command:

 ```
-kubectl get crd {rest of the command}
+kubectl get crd {CRD full name with the domain} -o yaml
 ```

 ## Sample Custom Resource